stefanvictora/hue-scheduler/docs/advanced_command_line_options.md

 To keep the convenience of groups while improving performance, you can try the experimental `--control-group-lights-individually` option below.

 **Default & recommended:** `10`

+### `--max-concurrent-requests`

+*New in 0.14.3*

+Max number of **concurrent in-flight HTTP requests**.
+This limits parallel TLS handshakes and connections to the bridge, preventing connection resets when many states fire at once (e.g., morning schedules after an idle night).

+Lower values are safer for bridge stability; higher values allow more throughput.

+**Default:** `2`

 ### `--control-group-lights-individually` *(Experimental)*